Tixit/Gem.js/README.md

 // create styles with style objects .. toggleButton.style = Style({
     color: 'rgb(128, 0, 0)', // .. that use familiar css values,
-    marginRight: 34          // .. camelCase css properties, and integers interpreted as "px" values })
+    marginRight: 34          // .. camelCase css properties, and integers interpreted as "px" values when appropriate })

 // custom blocks (use your favorite javascript class library - here proto is being used)